Faryab Province: Education

 The overall literacy rate (6+ years of age) was 18% in 2011.

 The overall net enrolment rate (6–13 years of age) increased from 53% in 2005 to 55% in 2011.

 Demographics

 As of 2021, the population of Faryab is about 1,129,528, which is multi-ethnic and mostly a tribal society.
-The main ethnic groups living in the province are Uzbeks, followed by Pashtuns, Tajiks and others.
+The main ethnic groups living in the province are Uzbeks followed by Turkmens, Tajiks, Pashtuns and others.

 Dari, Uzbeki and Pashto are the main languages spoken in and around the province.
 All the inhabitants follow Islam, with Sunnis making up the majority while Shiites (Shias) make up the minority.
 The Shias are mainly the ethnic Hazaras.